-Presents courses in education which the College expects to offer only once or occasionally in response to specific community needs.
-The course may consist of seminars, specialized or individual instruction, and/or research in an area related to education.
+This courses presents classes in Education which the College expects to offer only once or occasionally in response to specific community needs.
+The course may consist of seminars, specialized or individual instruction, and/or research in an area related to Education.